 - How the Note will be secured (e.g., by a Deed of Trust)

 - Whether the Lender can sell or transfer the note to another party

-Oftentimes, it makes sense to include an amortization schedule with the note, just to make it abundantly clear when each payment is due, the amount of each payment, and what portions of each payment will be applied to principal vs. interest.
+While it's not required, including an amortization schedule with the promissory note can help make it abundantly clear when each payment is due, the amount, and what portions of each payment will be applied to the principal vs. interest.

-Your Promissory Note should be signed by the Borrower, but it does not need to be recorded by the county.
-It simply acts as a legal document that can be used in court if you ever need to demand what you are owed from a defaulting borrower.
+The Borrower should sign the Promissory Note, but it does not need to be recorded by the county.
+It acts as a legal document that can be used in court if you ever need to demand what you owe a defaulting borrower.